-Since measurement started our 12 month used forecasts have averaged -6.9% less than used values across all vehicle ids (clearly skewed by the record-breaking used value increases in 2021), and the most recent results show July 2024 12 month forecasts being -3.0% lower than July 2025 used values, with all major sectors again back on target and the overall average has been on target for the past 20 months.
+Since measurement began our 12-month forecasts have averaged -6.4% less than used values across all vehicle ids, and the most recent results show August 2024 12/20 forecasts being -3.2% less than August 2025 12/20 used values, with the majority of the major sectors on target.
+The considerable reduction in accuracy in 2022 was as a result of record breaking used value increases of over +30% within six months in 2021.
+Forecasts have now been on target on average for the past 23 months.